New Orleans DWI Attorney

 Pulled Over for Suspected Drunk Driving?

-If a police officer in New Orleans pulls you over on suspicion of a DWI in Orleans, Jefferson, St. Bernard, or St. Tammany parish, you need to:
+If a police officer pulled you over on suspicion of a DWI in Orleans, Jefferson, St. Bernard, or St. Tammany parish, you need to:

 - stay calm

 - provide cooperation but avoid making unnecessary statements

 - know your rights